Tape measure: History

 James Chesterman, a British metalworker, is credited with the invention of the first retractable tape measure in 1821.
 His design consisted of a spring-loaded cloth strip with marked measurements, housed within a compact case.
 Building upon his prior design, Chesterman would patent the first steel tape measure.
-By capitalizing on the declining popularity of crinoline dresses, Chesterman repurposed the surplus flat wire used in the dresses to create the flexible measuring tape.
+By capitalizing on the declining popularity of pannier dresses, Chesterman repurposed the surplus flat wire used in the dresses to create the flexible measuring tape.

 On 6 December 1864, William H. Bangs received a patent for the first design of a spring return tape measure.
 Bang's design would later be improved upon by Alvin J. Fellows on July 14, 1868.
 Fellows' design differed from Bang's by allowing the tape to be held in place via a spring-click mechanism.

 The first patented long tape measure in the United States was granted on 10 July 1860 to William H. Paine, and produced by George M. Eddy and Company.
 This design lacked any measurement points on it.
 Instead, it functioned as a singular unit of measurement, with the entire length of the tape representing a fixed distance.
 A brass piece, attached at the end of the tape, served as a reference marker.
 The length corresponding to the tape's full extension was then indicated on the case or crank mechanism.